NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 ---

-### Prediction 4: Prediction–execution mismatch → attribution errors
+### Prediction 4: Mismatch between prediction and execution → attribution error

 If:

-* Behavioral outcomes cannot be explained by prior predictions
+* Behavioral outcomes cannot be explained by predictions

 Then:

-* Attribution shifts toward external causes
+* Attribution is more likely to shift toward external sources

 ---